$50 OFF RODENT CONTROL SERVICE IN SEATTLE

 Get Rid Of Mice And Rats And Prevent Them From Coming Back

 Rodents can enter your home or business through a hole or opening as small as a quarter.
 These rodent holes are not hard to find in most structures.
-If they’re in your neighborhood, they will most likely pay you a visit searching for food, water, and shelter.
+If they’re in your neighborhood, they will most likely visit you, searching for food, water, and shelter.
 Rodents destroy an estimated one-fifth of the world’s food supply planted every year.

 The majority of the rat population lives outdoors.
 But if you smell a rat, chances are there are several more hiding in your attic, crawl space, or yard.
-According to the Health Department, under laboratory conditions, a pair of rats and their offspring can potentially produce up to 500,000 rats per year.
+According to the Health Department, a pair of rats and their offspring can produce up to 500,000 rats per year under laboratory conditions.
 At that rate, they’re not just furry little creatures anymore.
 These disease-ridden pests can be dangerous to your health, spreading typhus fever, fleas, rat-bite fever, and food poisoning.

 How Do I Get Rid Of Rodents?